hashicorp/terraform-provider-aws/website/docs/r/mskconnect_connector.html.markdown

 `aws_mskconnect_custom_plugin` provides the following [Timeouts](https://www.terraform.io/docs/configuration/blocks/resources/syntax.html#operation-timeouts) configuration options:

+* `create` - (Default `20 minutes`) How long to wait for the MSK Connect Connector to be created.
+* `update` - (Default `20 minutes`) How long to wait for the MSK Connect Connector to be created.
-* `create` - (Default `10 minutes`) How long to wait for the MSK Connect Custom Plugin to be created.
+* `delete` - (Default `10 minutes`) How long to wait for the MSK Connect Connector to be created.

 ## Import

-MSK Connect Custom Plugin can be imported using the plugin's `arn`, e.g.,
+MSK Connect Connector can be imported using the connector's `arn`, e.g.,

 ```
-$ terraform import aws_mskconnect_connector.example 'arn:aws:kafkaconnect:eu-central-1:123456789012:custom-plugin/debezium-example/abcdefgh-1234-5678-9abc-defghijklmno-4'
+$ terraform import aws_mskconnect_connector.example 'arn:aws:kafkaconnect:eu-central-1:123456789012:connector/example/264edee4-17a3-412e-bd76-6681cfc93805-3'
 ```